mattrco/difftrace/README.md

 ![coloured diff of strace output](diff.png)

-`difftrace` replaces some of these things with placeholders.
+`difftrace` replaces some of these things with placeholders (currently just memory addresses).
 In the example above, there is no difference between outputs once the memory addresses have been substituted.

 `difftrace` reads from stdin and outputs to stdout: